m1rp/11ty-blog/src/posts/future.md

 ---
 title         : "Future"
 slug          : "future"
+tags          :
+  - writing
+  - blog
-tags          : ["writing", "blog", "learning", "documenting"] categories    : ["dev"] author        : "Sam" introduction  : "writing about the future in the hope that I'll stick to writing things"
+categories    : ["dev"]
+author        : "Sam"
+introduction  : "writing about the future in the hope that I'll stick to writing things"